-Over the past twenty-five years most developed countries have adopted some form of a Value Added Tax (VAT).
-Moreover, this tax has become an important source of revenue in many of those countries.
+Over the past 25 years most developed countries have adopted some form of a Value Added Tax (VAT).
+Moreover, these taxes have become important sources of revenue in many of those countries.
 The arguments on its behalf are well known.
 A VAT can raise significant amounts of revenue.
-The U.S. Congressional Budget Office (1993) estimates that a broad-based VAT imposed at a 5 percent rate in the United States beginning in 1995 could raise close to \$70 billion in its first year.
+The Congressional Budget Office (1993) estimates that a broad based VAT imposed at a 5% rate in the United States beginning in 1995 could raise close to \$70 billion in its first year.
 Even after exempting food, housing, and medical care, the VAT would still raise roughly \$36 billion in its first year.
 In addition, a VAT does not distort current and future consumption decisions.
-Put differently, the returns to saving are untaxed-a feature that has made consumption taxes like a VAT attractive to policy makers concerned with the level of savings in the United States.
+Put differently, the returns to saving are untaxed - a feature that has made consumption taxes like a VAT attractive to policy makers concerned with the level of savings in the United States.